How Long Does It Take to Get a Work Permit?

 Renewal and replacement timelines

-Your Employment Authorization Document (EAD) is valid only for a specific period, typically one to two years depending on your eligibility category.
+Your Employment Authorization Document (EAD) is valid only for a specific period.
 To keep your work authorization uninterrupted, you must plan ahead for renewals and act quickly if your card is lost or damaged.
 USCIS treats renewals and replacements differently, with distinct timing and filing requirements.

 Replacements: If your EAD is lost, stolen, or damaged, file a replacement request as soon as possible using Form I-765 (Application for Employment Authorization).
 Replacement cards are typically issued within one to two months, depending on service center workload.